wishabi/global-docker-compose/README.md

 ## Usage

-You must have Ruby installed to use this tool.
+You must have Ruby and Docker installed to use this tool.

 First install it as a Ruby gem: